-Three companies will have to stop operating at a Barry business park after they breached planning rules.
+Three companies at a Barry business park have been found to have breached planning rules.

 Vale of Glamorgan Brewery, Vale Community Fitness and CB Stone were operating at the Atlantic Business Park in a way that fell outside of what was allowed by planning conditions attached to the site when it was developed.